tytydraco/yessleep/out/A_Living_Black_Hole.md

 My recent dream made me think about Jackson again.
 He had been my best friend since we were 12 but eventually he stopped talking to me.
 A year after we graduated I became a shell of my former self and he slowly started to resent me for bringing him down with me.
 I don’t blame him for doing what he did.
 I missed him, and I wish he was around, but I understand why he wouldn’t want to see me anymore.

 I thought about the party we went to.
 The more I thought about it the more I forgot.
 I couldn’t remember what happened that night.
 The only memory I had of it was what I had just experienced in my lucid dream.

-I could have relived the entire day from beginning to end just a couple of days ago but after my dream, that was the only version I could remember.
-At first I tried to brush it off but I kept finding myself trying to think about it.
-The memory started to fade away the more I tried.

 I don’t know what I saw in the field but I couldn’t stop thinking about it.
 The way it stood completely still just looking at me.
 I was terrified of going to sleep again.
 But eventually I had to.